 A string of cherry blossom trees line the 4.3 kilometre path that surrounds gorgeous Gyeongpo Lake.
 Activities and flower exhibitions centre around Gyeongpodae Pavilion, one of Korea’s regional tangible cultural treasures, but there are blooms to be found all around the Lake.

-If, for some strange reason, you get overwhelmed by all the effervescent pinkness, you can take the short stroll over to Gyeongpo Beach, one of our very favourite escapes from Seoul.
+If, for some strange reason, you get overwhelmed by all the effervescent pinkness of cherry blossoms in Korea, you can take the short stroll over to Gyeongpo Beach, one of our very favourite escapes from Seoul.
 Drink in the view of the 4 kilometre stretch of sandy beach, and indulge in fresher than fresh seafood from one of the restaurants that lines the street facing the sea.

-Taking place along the 13 kilometre Cheongpong Lake Road, at this festival, you can see thousands of Korea’s mature cherry trees, a street concert, magic show and parade.
+Taking place along the 13 kilometre Cheongpong Lake Road, at this festival, you can see thousands of cherry blossoms in Korea on mature trees, a street concert, magic show and parade.
 Medicinal teas and food made from wild herbs native to the area will be on offer, and if you’re really brave, you can even bunjee jump!

 Directions: Take an intercity bus to Jecheon Terminal.
 From Dong Seoul Terminal, the bus leaves at 10 – 30 minute intervals, starting at 6:30 in the morning.
 The last bus leaves at 21:00.

 Gyeonggi Provincial Government Complex Cherry Blossom Festival | 수원시

 Festival Dates: TBA for 2023, but usually mid-April

 Address: 1, Hyowon-ro, Paldal-gu, Suwon-si, Gyeonggi-do